 - (1) To comply with the revision of laws and regulations in strengthening the management of related party transactions and improving the quality of fair opinions issued by external experts, the Company proposes to amend the "Acquisition or Disposal of Assets Procedure."
-Please refer to the comparison chart as attachment 9 on page 63 in this handbook. - (2) Resolution requested.
+Please refer to the comparison chart as attachment 9. - (2) Resolution requested.